-Required new supplier set-up information and documents - If there is no supplier record in our data base, follow the steps to send an invitation to the supplier to join PaymentWorks.
+Required new supplier set-up information and documents - If no supplier record exists in our data base, the unit will need to follow the steps below and submit an invitation to the supplier to join PaymentWorks.

-Setting up a new supplier occurs in a few steps (see PaymentWorks Training Videos):
+Setting up a new supplier occurs in a few steps (See PaymentWorks Training Videos -In Canvas Enter Net ID, Select Courses from the side bar, Select Procurement Course Pathway and Select Modules to access all job aids and trainings):

 - a) The unit searches for the supplier via PaymentWorks (to ensure they are not in the system).

-- b) The unit, known as the "initiator" completes the invitation information that includes:
+- b) If the supplier is not in the system, the unit, known as the "initiator" completes the invitation information that includes:

 - Supplier name

 - A valid supplier email address

 - Initiator phone number

 - Good or service provided

-- Selection of company or individual - Personalized message (optional) for the supplier - PO or check request supplier - c) The invitation is routed to UPS to approve or reject the invitation. - 1) Criteria for supplier invitation approval Supplier invitations to PaymentWorks are approved by UPS using the following considerations: - a) Does the supplier offer a good or service that cannot be purchased from a University-Contracted Supplier?
-If there is a university contracted supplier, that new supplier request will not be approved unless the following exceptions are met: - Certified diversity attribute - Supports University Buy Local Initiatives - Specified by the grant - b) Is the supplier an employee?
-Employees will not be approved. - c) Is the supplier a student?
+- For company or an individual

+- Personalized message (optional) for the supplier but procurement will be able to view

+- PO or check request supplier

+- c) The invitation is routed to UPS to approve or reject the invitation. - 1) Criteria for supplier invitation approval Supplier invitations to PaymentWorks are approved by UPS using the following considerations: - a) Does the supplier offer a good or service that cannot be purchased from a University-Contracted Supplier?
+If there is a university contracted supplier who can provide the same good or service, the new supplier request will not be approved. - b) If there is a good or service already contracted with the supplier, is there a justification for approval, such as: - Certified diversity attribute - Camden/Newark 2020 supplier - Specified by the grant - c) Is the supplier an employee?
+Employees will not be approved. - d) Is the supplier a student?
 Students should be processed through the Non-PO Upload Process. - 2) Supplier documentation Once an invitation is approved by UPS, potential suppliers are required to submit the following documentation in order to formally register with PaymentWorks: - Name as it appears on the W-9 (or W-8 if foreign) - Address - Email address - Tax ID/SSN number - Phone number - Signed W-9 (US entity) or W-8 (foreign entity)